Skip to main content

 Britain ended its ID card programme in 2011 over concerns about privacy, cost, and effectiveness.

-It relies on passports and driving licences instead, reflecting a complex cultural debate on identity systems.
+It relies on passports and driving licences instead, reflecting a long-running cultural debate on identity systems.

-The UK doesn’t have a national digital ID.
+The UK does not issue a single compulsory national digital ID card.

 Which Is the Most Digitalised Country in the World?

-Estonia is often seen as the global leader.
+Estonia is often cited as a global leader.

-It offers e-Government services like online voting and company creation, backed by secure blockchain and biometric ID.
+It offers e-government services such as online voting and company creation, backed by long-standing eID, digital signatures, and strong public-sector integration.

 What Is the Future of Digital Identity?

-Digital IDs can be very secure with encryption, biometrics, and regular updates.
+Digital IDs can be very secure with encryption, biometrics, and regular updates when properly operated.

-Digital ID took root in the early 2000s with pioneers like Estonia and Singapore.
+Modern national digital ID programmes took root in the early 2000s with pioneers such as Estonia and Singapore.

 References